ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 of [events][] after any observers have been attached.

-Although the producer itself is not _really_ responsible for the execution of work, it’s common to speak of “starting” and “cancelling” a producer.
+Although the producer itself is not _really_ responsible for the execution of work, it’s common to speak of “starting” and “canceling” a producer.
 These terms refer to producing a `Signal` that will start work, and [disposing of that signal](#disposing-of-a-produced-signal-will-interrupt-it) to stop work.